About the Author

 - People mistakenly label them as lazy, incompetent, unpleasant, unfriendly, or not caring.

-- If they were misdiagnosed, they may have trouble finding the right type of support, understanding, or treatment.
+- If they were misdiagnosed, they may have trouble finding the right type of support, understanding, or therapy.

 - For good or bad, they might have pushed themselves to do things that were extraordinarily difficult for them, perhaps achieving great things, but at a huge emotional cost.